unitedcoresystems/Bootcampclass-2023/Projects/Project-06_Ansible-Configurations/Project-03/Step-02.md

-# Install Apache HTTPD and Download Wordpress
+# Install Apache HTTP and Download Wordpress

 ## Step 1 — Install WordPress on your EC2 Web Server